NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Restore-GPO -Name “Client Backup GPO” -Path
                 \\\\Server\\BackupGPOs

-        3.  []{#settings_from .anchor}You want to copy the settings from
-            the TreyResearch.net “Client Backup GPO” to the “ClientBackupGPO” in the TailspinToys.com domain.
-What
-            command should you use?
+        3. You want to copy the settings from the TreyResearch.net “Client Backup GPO” to the “ClientBackupGPO” in the TailspinToys.com domain.
+What command should you use?

-            a.  []{#Restore_From .anchor}Use the GPMC’s Restore From Backup command to restore the GPO in the TailspinToys.com domain, specifying the Migration Table.
+            a.
+Use the GPMC’s Restore From Backup command to restore the GPO in the TailspinToys.com domain, specifying the Migration Table.

             b.
 Use the GPMC’s Restore From Backup command to restore the GPO from the TreyResearch.net domain.